You are currently viewing How the DPDP Act Protects Your Data in India

-Data Privacy vs Data Protection:
+Data Privacy vs Data Protection

 Data Privacy